Copperdust/CoaDE-Engine-Plot/README.md

     weight: 15000, // Mass of the engine in kg (not tonnes)
     diameter: 14.5, // Diameter in meters (first/second number in the editor)
-    height: 14.1, // Height in meters (third number in the editor) },
+    height: 14.1, // Height in meters (third number in the editor)
+    link: 'https://www.google.com', // Link to code or screenshot.
+Use pastebin or similar for code.
+Will implement soon.
+    /* code: 'CODE HERE' // Maybe in the future I'll implement adding the code here for easy pasting on clicking on the engine?
+Feel free to use this field, but it's totally unimplemented and completely optional /*
+  },
 ```